AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 PG::ConnectionBad: FATAL:  role "adrien" is not permitted to log in
 ````

-So, I Googled the authorisation of this new role.
+So, I searched online how to authorise of this new role.
 I entered:

 ````bash
 postgres=# ALTER ROLE adrien WITH LOGIN;